Skip to main

 What is Generative AI?

 For those first encountering GenAI, outputs can be startling in their ability to effectively address prompts and to sound human-written.
 GenAI operates much like an online chat.
 The user enters a question or request, and the tool then answers within a few seconds by providing a plausible response based on learned patterns.
 For text-based GenAI, outputs can come in the form of coherent sentences and paragraphs.
 There are also GenAI tools that generate code, images, videos, audio, data visualizations, and even slide decks.
+These are called Large Multimodal Models (LMMs).

 What does that mean for educators?

 Because GenAI tools can create plausible outputs in response to quality prompts, instructors should spend time exploring those tools and reflecting on their own assignment design.
 An instructor who inserts a basic essay prompt into ChatGPT may find that the tool generates something akin to what a student might write given the same prompt.
-Likewise, GenAI tools that create visual outputs (i.e., DALL-E, Craiyon) can create student-like outputs to prompts that ask students to create a graphic.
+Likewise, GenAI tools that create visual outputs can create student-like outputs to prompts that ask students to create a graphic.

 Instructors will want to explore how GenAI tools react to their assignment prompts to get familiar with typical outputs and consider how they might want to reframe their assignments.
 Exploring typical GenAI outputs will also prepare instructors to talk with their students about AI in the context of their course.
 In some cases, restructuring or reimagining an assignment might be worthwhile.
 For instance, asking students to move beyond broad discussions of content or key terms and toward more individualized analysis rooted in the unique course experience might be fruitful.
 Contact CELT if you would like to talk further about reframing assignments.